wp-plugins/booklaunch/readme.txt

 1. Paste your Booklaunch page URL into the input field.
 For example, `https://booklaunch.io/scottrodgers/onedecisionbook`
 1. Publish the Wordpress page and share your new Booklaunch URL.

+= Requirements =

+This plugin requires Wordpress' "Custom Page Template" feature to work normally.
+This core feature is enabled by standard in 99% of Wordpress themes, however, some themes (like [Thesis](http://diythemes.com/)) disable this functionality and are not compatible with the Booklaunch.io plugin.

 == Installation ==

 1. Download